The Grow Wild Team

 Clean Recreation Ambassador

-Cooper, a life appreciation specialist, joined the team in 2022, as his mom is the executive director.
-Cooper loves to hike trails, dig holes, chew bones, and meet new people.
+Cooper joined the team in 2022 as our Clean Recreation Ambassador.
+Cooper enjoys hiking, playing ball, and sharing his love for the outdoors with everyone he meets.
 He hates houndstongue burrs that stick to his fur, thus is a dedicated advocate for clean recreation.
 He helps inspire all trail users to do their part to stop the spread of invasive species and #PlayCleanGo!